VanirDev/VariantEncumbrance/README.md

 - Due to the million variations of the various use cases that I have to take into account the most attentive players may notice a slowdown which is logical if you think I have to redo the checks and refresh the flags every time it is inserted, updated, deleted, revised , edited an object with weight.
 You need someone more Expert than me to handle this, but i still think to have done a good job with the handling of the use cases.
 - Limitation on some character sheet, open a issue and i'll try to make a fix.
 - Is not full synchronized with DAE in favor of the standard active effects mechanism. but you can still use dae on the active effect.
+- I have not foundr the time to fully test for the vehicle sheet so any feedback is more than welcome

 ## Character Sheets compatibility